yat-labs/yat-docs/yat-docs/docs/partner-guides/1_crypto_wallets.md

 ### Utility endpoints

-If you're looking for a specific tag associated wityh the Yat, there are utility endpoints available for most of the emoji id category tags in the form `https://y.at/emoji_id/{yat}/{ticker}`.
+If you're looking for a specific tag associated with the Yat, there are utility endpoints available for most of the emoji id category tags in the form `https://a.y.at/emoji_id/{yat}/{ticker}`.

 So for example, to query the BTC address only you can simply call